- 42% male

 Museums tend to focus on the value volunteers provide to the organization in the form of free labor, but the benefits flow both ways.
 Copious research documents that volunteering helps individuals expand their connections and feel good about themselves, improves physical wellbeing, combats social isolation, reduces stress, and teaches new skills.
 All of that is great, but it also means volunteerism can exacerbate inequality if, as in many museums, it is only accessed by people who are already relatively privileged.

 Volunteering is one mechanism museums can use to share their wealth

-The statistics that opened this post make it clear that it is not inevitable that a museum’s volunteers are largely white, well-off, well-educated and female.
+The statistics that opened this post make it clear that it is not inevitable that a museum’s volunteers are largely white, well-off, well-educated, and female.
 It behooves museums to identify and deconstruct the barriers to volunteering.
-This may mean changing the way we do business to make volunteerism accessible and inclusive, such as creating opportunities to volunteer in the evenings after normal business hours; subsidizing or providing transportation; maybe providing cultural competency training for the current volunteers.
+This may mean changing the way we do business to make volunteerism accessible and inclusive, such as by creating opportunities to volunteer in the evenings after normal business hours, subsidizing or providing transportation, and maybe providing cultural competency training for the current volunteers.